MatzeS/heinerbloch/README.md

 Do not forget to reload and trigger the rules.

 This rule may be automatically installed in `/etc/udev/rules.d/` through `rake setup:udev_rules`.

+POSIX does implement the gthread interface correctly based on freertos but it does so in terms of pthread. unfortunately this pthread interface appears to be not 1-1 compatible...